Help Your Loved Ones

 For the hard-of-hearing person, it is exasperating to ask people to speak louder only to have them drop their voices at the end of a sentence.
 And when people speak louder it often sounds like they’re annoyed or angry since the intonation of one’s voice changes.
 This, coupled with arguments over the volume of the TV, causes defensiveness and a lowering of self-esteem.

-You’d like to help your loved ones but most people with hearing loss don’t like to admit to having a loss.
+You’d like to help your loved ones but most people with hearing loss don’t want to admit to having a loss.
 They may fear it looks like a sign of weakness or old age.
 It’s easier to accuse you of mumbling than to admit their problem.
 They may also have an outdated view of hearing aids.
-Ironically, an untreated hearing loss is much more obvious than a hearing aid.
+Ironically, untreated hearing loss is much more obvious than a hearing aid.

 End the Blame Game